microsoft/onnxruntime/BUILD.md

 ### Tensor RT
 ONNX Runtime supports the Tensort RT execution provider (released as preview).
 You will need to download and install [CUDA](https://developer.nvidia.com/cuda-toolkit), [CUDNN](https://developer.nvidia.com/cudnn) and [TensorRT](https://developer.nvidia.com/nvidia-tensorrt-download).

-The TensorRT execution provider for ONNX Runtime is built and tested with CUDA 10.01, CUDNN 7.1 and TensorRT 5.0.2.6.
+The TensorRT execution provider for ONNX Runtime is built and tested with CUDA 9.0/CUDA 10.0, CUDNN 7.1 and TensorRT 5.0.2.6.

  - The path to the CUDA installation must be provided via the CUDA_PATH environment variable, or the `--cuda_home parameter`.
  - The path to the CUDNN installation (include the `cuda` folder in the path) must be provided via the CUDNN_PATH environment variable, or `--cudnn_home parameter`.
 The CUDNN path should contain `bin`, `include` and `lib` directories.
- - The path to the CUDNN bin directory must be added to the PATH environment variable so that cudnn64_7.dll is found.
+ - The path to the CUDNN bin directory must be added to the PATH environment variable so that cudnn64_7.so is found.

 - The path to TensorRT installation must be provided via the TRT_PATH environment variable or the `--tensorrt_home parameter`.

 You can build from source on Linux by using the following cmd from the onnxruntime directory:

 ```
-./build.sh --cudnn_home /usr --cuda_home /usr/local/cuda --usr_tensorrt --tensorrt_home <path to TensorRT home> (Linux)
+./build.sh --cudnn_home /usr --cuda_home <path to folder for libcudd*.so> /usr/local/cuda --usr_tensorrt --tensorrt_home <path to TensorRT home> (Linux)

 ```